scarf-sh/docs/docs/packages.md

 ![path where files are located](assets/pics/qs-file-packages/file-package-outgoing-url.png)

 2.)
-Choose the domain where your files should be available from.
+Choose the domain where your files will be available from.
 You may choose to use your own domain for serving files.
 You may also choose to use `<username>.gateway.scarf.sh` provided by default by Scarf.

 3.)
 Add the Incoming URL Path where Scarf will direct requests to fetch a file asset.